pizzajsdev/dragswag/README.md

 ```

 `shouldDrag` is called on every mouse move during the drag interaction until it returns `true` or the drag interaction
 ends.
-It’s useful for adding a threshold or some other condition to start the drag interaction.
+It's useful for adding a threshold or some other condition to start the drag interaction.

 Arguments: